rationalis-petra/Sigil/README.md

 want to install, run directly with `stack run -- <options>`.

 At the moment, only the 'interactive' mode is implemented, so for `<options>` you'll need to substitute "interactive".
-This will drop you into a REPL, where the following actions are available:
+This will drop you into a Terminal Interface, from which you can evaluate expressions, run unification queries and load modules.
-+ Typing in a sigil expression will evaluate that expression, returning its' value and type (or an error)
-+ `;q` will exit the REPL
-+ `;load <filename>` will load the specified file, expecting it to be a module.
-+ `;import <import-declaration>` will import symbols into the REPLs' namespace.
++ To exit the program, make sure you are in normal mode `Esc` and hit `Space q q`
++ To learn more, look at the [tooling section](https://rationalis-petra.github.io/Sigil/tooling/index.html)  of the webpage.
 ## Syntax

 For an example of the syntax, see the